Austria

 The most well-known place in the Salzkammergut is the picturesque town of Hallstatt.
 It is nestled in between a lake and the base of a 1,030-meter mountain, where salt deposits have made this town a central mining location for thousands of years.

 Evidence of people living and mining in Hallstatt dates back to 5,000 BC.
 You can tour the Salzwelten Hallstatt, the world’s oldest salt mine, which was first created 7,000 years ago!
-If you don’t want to pay the cost to tour the mine, be sure to hike to the top of Salzberg mountain and check out the views from the Hallstatt Skywalkfree in the offseason!
+If you don’t want to pay the cost to tour the mine, be sure to hike to the top of Salzberg mountain and check out the views from the Hallstatt Skywalkfree in the off-season!

 Hallstatt is a part of the Hallstatt-Dachstein UNESCO World Heritage Sites, and since its official title in 1997, tourism has exploded!
-The town has a population of only 780 residents, but in the peak season experiences up to 30,000 tourists per day
+The town has a population of only 780 residents but in the peak season experiences up to 30,000 tourists per day

 This town is so iconic that there is even a replication in the southeast of China.
-But be aware, this Austrian location is not a museum, these are people’s homes!
+But be aware, that this Austrian location is not a museum, these are people’s homes!
 Do not fly drones, be destructive, or enter any of the private residences (unfortunately this is overlooked by too many people).

 Woman standing looking out over a snow covered Halstatt